-CPD: Continuous Professional Development; ME: Monitoring and Evaluation; QA: Quality Assurance
+CPD: Continuous Professional Development; M&E: Monitoring and Evaluation; QA: Quality Assurance

-In addition, it would be critical to establish a Technology Assessment (HTA) Health facility to conduct comprehensive, systematic evaluations of the benefit and impact of using health technology (including medicines, medical devices, vaccines, procedures and systems).
-These assessments are essential to of the development evidenced-based standards and policies and clinical guidelines and pathways.
+In addition, it would be critical to establish a Health Technology Assessment (HTA) facility to conduct comprehensive, systematic evaluations of the benefit and impact of using health technology (including medicines, medical devices, vaccines, procedures and systems).
+These assessments are essential to the development of evidenced-based standards and policies and clinical guidelines and pathways.
 Until such a facility is established, the NHS may wish to consider contracting out HTA activities that it currently oversees.
 This would bring in highly needed expertise in this field and potentially avoid the demands of maintaining a group of assessors.